nextgis/docs_ngcom/source/data_connect.rst

 ------------

 .. note::
-	Only nextgis.com `Mini and Premium users <http://nextgis.com/nextgis-com/plans>`_ have access to creation of Basemaps.
+	Creating Basemaps is only available for nextgis.com `Mini and Premium users <http://nextgis.com/nextgis-com/plans>`_.

 Create Basemap:
 ~~~~~~~~~~~~~~~~~

 #.
-Open :ref:`Resource group <ngcom_resources_group>` where you want to create a basemap (by default from the main page of Web GIS you can access Main resource group);
+Open :ref:`Resource group <ngcom_resources_group>` where you want to create a basemap (by default, from the main page of Web GIS you access the Main resource group);
 #.
 Select :menuselection:`Create resource --> Basemap` on the right side of Web GIS :ref:`admin console <ngw_admin_interface>`;
 #.
-In the opened dialog fill in the field :guilabel:`Display name` in :guilabel:`Resource` tab.
+In the opened dialog, go to :guilabel:`Resource`  tab and type a name for the new basemap in the field :guilabel:`Display name`.
 Then in :guilabel:`Basemap` tab fill in the field :guilabel:`URL` (if you know the correct link to :term:`TMS` service) or start typing the name of the basemap in the field :guilabel:`Search`.
-If this basemap will be found in `QuickMapServices <https://qms.nextgis.com/>`_ catalog, then :guilabel:`URL` field will be filled in automatically and option "Use options from QMS" will be activated;
+If this basemap is found in `QuickMapServices <https://qms.nextgis.com/>`_ catalog, the :guilabel:`URL` field will be filled in automatically and option "Use options from QMS" will be activated;
 #.
 Press :guilabel:`Create` button.
-If Basemap is created successfully you'll see its name in :guilabel:`Child resources` pane of the relevant Resource group.
+If Basemap is created successfully, you'll see its name in :guilabel:`Child resources` pane of the relevant Resource group.

 .. note::
-	We recommend to create a separate "Basemaps" :ref:`Resource group <ngcom_resources_group>` for storing basemaps which you plan to add to your :ref:`Web maps <ngcom_webmap_create>`.
+	We recommend creating a separate "Basemaps" :ref:`Resource group <ngcom_resources_group>` to store basemaps which you plan to add to your :ref:`Web maps <ngcom_webmap_create>`.

-How to add created basemaps to Web map :ref:`read here <ngcom_webmap_create>`.
+Find out how to add basemaps you created to the Web map :ref:`here <ngcom_webmap_create>`.

 .. _ngcom_postgis_connect: